usgov/forget-the-king/README.md

 For quartering large bodies of armed troops among us:

-For protecting them by a mock-trial from punishment for any murders which they should commit on the inhabitants of these states
+For protecting them by a mock-trial from punishment for any murders which they should commit on the inhabitants of these states:

 For cutting off our trade with all parts of the world:

 For imposing taxes on us without our consent:

-For depriving us of the benefits of trial by jury
+For depriving us of the benefits of trial by jury:

 For transporting us beyond seas to be tried for pretended offences: